prosimpleee/data_engineering_/sql_tools_design_steps/README.md

 - ColumnStore Index – is best adapted for aggregation.

 ## Materialized Views:
-- stores the execution of the request instead of the text of the request.
+- Stores the execution of the request instead of the text of the request.

 ## Data Compression:
 - Method Page - for archived data (old partitions).